ThePizza1k/crossbridge-swc-lua/docs/lua/REFERENCE.md

   - Data is copied from source starting at sourceOffset (or 0 if not provided)
   - Data is copied to dest starting at destOffset.
   - If a count is not specified, copies the entire source buffer.
 Otherwise, only copies the specified number of bytes.

+### Buffer objects.
+  - `tostring(buf)` returns `"buffer: {ptr}"`
+  - `type(buf)` returns `"buffer"`
+  - Buffer objects are capped at a length of 16777216 bytes.
+  - Read and write operations for numeric values use big endian byte order.
+  - Buffer offset values are 0-based.
+(The first byte is at 0, and the last byte is at #b - 1)
+  - Any operation that would exceed the bounds of the buffer throws an error.
+  - Buffers are automatically converted to/from ByteArrays when going between AS3 and Lua.
+  - Buffers index to the buffer table, so you can write `buf:writef64(0, math.pi)`

 </details>